 First, you want to get onto Gonzalez Gallo, the paved road heading east out of Chapala along the lake towards Santa Cruz and Vista del Lago.
 If you already know how to get on that road heading east of Chapala along the lake, skip down to the section titledThe Left Turn and the Road Up the Hill

 Getting to the Paved Road Heading East Out of Chapala

 When entering Chapala via the libramiento from Ajijic, or the highway south from Guadalajara - you'll go past the Soriana supermarket on your left.
 Take the next turnaround in the road to head back up towards Soriana, and turn right onto Pepe Guizar before you reach Soriana.

-Follow Pepe Guizar to the end & turn left on to Gonzalez Gallo, you will be on a nice smooth asphalt road.
+Follow Pepe Guizar to the end & turn left on to the road which runs along the lake all the way to Mexcala, you will be on a nice smooth asphalt road.
 At this point, follow the directions in this section: The Left Turn and the Road up the Hill

 Entering Chapala from the west(via Hildago, the road along the lake from Ajijic, past Walmart, Super Lake...)

 As you enter Chapala, there will be a big intersection at a stoplight with a fountain on your right.
 Continue straight through that intersection and go straight through town until the road “T’s” on Gonzalez Gallo, a big boulevard by Cristiana Park.
 Take a left and go straight; eventually the cobbestones will change to an asphalt road.
-At this point, fyou are one mile from the left turn to get to RDP and Hacienda Alta.
+Once you reach this asphalt, fyou are one mile from the left turn to get to RDP and Hacienda Alta.
 Follow the directions in this section: The Left Turn and the Road up the Hill

 Approaching from the east(Tlachimulco, Vista del Lago, San Nicolas etc)